cardano-foundation/developer-portal/docs/operate-a-stake-pool/overview.md

 - [Jormanager](https://bitbucket.org/muamw10/jormanager/src/develop/) a Cardano stake pool management software.
 - [Stake Pool Operator Scripts](https://github.com/gitmachtl/scripts) a collection of scripts to manage your stake pool step-by-step.
 - [Coin Cashew Guides](https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node) for stake pool operators.
-- [Pool Veterinary](http://pool.vet) will help you see if your Cardano stake pool is working and find out why it may not be.
 - [RaspberryPi with Docker](https://github.com/speedwing/cardano-staking-pool-edu) Full guide to build and run both testnet and mainnet Cardano stake pool with Docker on Raspberry Pi.
 [Youtube Playlist](https://www.youtube.com/playlist?list=PLBhbLwOuj0DfTnneuG3vyoDHY7Dv_aiyq)
 - [TOPO Guide](https://es-kb.topopool.com/primeros-pasos).
 A friendly and complete guide to create a stake pool in Spanish
 - [Cardano Course](https://cardano-course.gitbook.io/cardano-course/), a cardano-node and cardano-cli course by IOG.